2025 Atlantic hurricane season: Mid-season forecasts

-On June 11, CSU updated its prediction, continuing to show an above average season, with 17 named storms, 9 hurricanes, 4 major hurricanes, and an ACE index of 155.
-It is the same prediction they had in April.
+On June 11, CSU updated its prediction, continuing to show an above average season, with 17 named storms, 9 hurricanes, 4 major hurricanes, and an ACE index of 155, the same statistics forecasted in April.
 On June 17, the University of Arizona (UA) updated their forecast, continuing to call for a season featuring 17 named storms, 7 hurricanes, and 3 major hurricanes, but an above-normal ACE index of 155 units—higher than predicted in April.

 On July 8, TSR updated their forecast, calling for 15 named storms, 7 hurricanes, 3 major hurricanes, an ACE index of 126 units, with CSU updating their predictions the next day, slightly downgrading their forecast to 16 named storms, 8 hurricanes, 3 major hurricanes, and an ACE index of 140 units.
 Weeks later, on August 7, NOAA updated its predictions as well, continuing to forecast an above-average season, but slightly decreasing their forecasted totals of storms.
 NOAA's predictions were reduced to 13–18 named storms, 5–9 hurricanes, and 2–5 major hurricanes.

 Seasonal summary

 Background

+The 2025 Atlantic hurricane season per the NHC outlooks.

-The 2025 Atlantic hurricane season officially began on June 1, and will end on November 30.
-So far, 13 tropical cyclones have formed, all of which intensified into named storms.
-Five storms strengthened into hurricanes, four of which became major hurricanes.
+The 2025 Atlantic hurricane season officially began on June 1, and ended on November 30.
+Thirteen tropical cyclones formed, all of which intensified into named storms.
+Five storms strengthened into hurricanes, four of which became major hurricanes, the highest percentage ever observed in an Atlantic hurricane season.
+In a post-season review by the NHC, they estimated that the individual strength of this season's storms was 50% harder to predict on average.

-This season's ACE index, as of November 15, is approximately 132.5 units, as officially calculated by the National Hurricane Center (NHC).
+This season's ACE index was approximately 130.8 units, as officially calculated by the NHC.
 This number represents the sum of the squares of the maximum sustained wind speeds (measured in knots) for all named storms while they are at least tropical storm intensity, divided by 10,000.